Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Abstract

 \section{Abstract}

-Although BCS wave function for superconductors under periodic boundary conditions are well-established, obtaining an explicit form of the many-body BCS wave function under open boundary condition is usually a nontrivial problem.
-In this work, we construct the exact BCS ground state wave function of a one-dimensional spin-1/2 superconductor with $p+ is$ pairing symmetry under open boundary conditions for special sets of parameters.
-The spin magnetization on the edges are calculated explicitly using the obtained wave function.
-Approximate expression of the wave function is also discussed based on degenerate perturbation theory when the $s$-wave component is much smaller than the $p$-wave one, which provides more intuitive understanding for the system.
-Our work is useful for obtaining deeper understandings of open $p+ is$ superconducting chains on a wave function level.
+Although BCS wave functions for superconductors under periodic boundary conditions are well established, obtaining an explicit form of the many-body BCS wave function under open boundary condition is usually a nontrivial problem.
+In this work, we construct the exact BCS ground-state wave function of a one-dimensional spin-$\frac12$ superconductor with $p+ is$ pairing symmetry under open boundary conditions for special sets of parameters.
+The spin magnetization on the edges is calculated explicitly using the obtained wave function.
+Our work is useful for obtaining deeper understandings of open $p+ is$ superconducting chains on a wave-function level.